radiant-maxar/openmaps-auth/README.md

 # OpenMaps Authentication API

 This application enables authentication integrations for Maxar's OpenMapping environments.
-Specifically, this provides a simple API for mediating access to a private OpenStreetMap instance via external identity providers.
+Specifically, this provides a simple API for mediating access to private web applications via external identity providers.

 ## Requirements